Hatice Cengiz, Fiancee Of Murdered Journalist Jamal Khashoggi, Snubs Trump’s Offer To Visit White House

-Hatice Cengiz, the fiancee of murdered Saudi Arabian defector and Washington Post columnist Jamal Khashoggi, has denied an offer to visit the White House extended to her by Donald Trump, according to BBC.
+Hatice Cengiz, the fiancee of murdered Saudi Arabian defector and Washington Post columnist Jamal Khashoggi, has denied an offer to visit the White House extended to her by Donald Trump, according to the BBC.

 Speaking to Turkish TV about her decision, Cengiz said that she believes Trump’s offer is only aimed at optics and molding a better public opinion in the United States.
 Cengiz contends that the American president’s response to Khashoggi’s murder has not been an honest effort aimed at punishing the culprits, but instead more focused on leveraging public support for his stance.